 City of Chicago Planned Development Process

-The Planned Development (PD) zoning designation is required for certain projects to ensure adequate public review, encourage unified planning and development, promote economically beneficial development patterns that are compatible with the character of existing neighborhoods, allow design flexibility, and encourage the protection and conservation of the city's natural resources.
+The Planned Development (PD) zoning designation is required for certain projects to ensure adequate public review, encourage unified planning and development, promote economically beneficial development patterns that are compatible with the character of existing neighborhoods, allow design flexibility, and encourage protection and conservation of the city's natural resources.

 Planned developments may include one or more principal buildings, lots, and principal uses intended to be built over a period of time.
 The designation is required for numerous types of projects, including those that involve: